 A few people in the world are able to “wake up” in their dreams, retaining their lucidity and even exploring the dream world.
 According to a new study, all these people may have one thing in common – a neurological ability.

 If I find 10,000 ways something won’t work, I haven’t failed.
 I am not discouraged, because every wrong attempt discarded is another step forward. – Thomas Edison Edison is a very controversial character.
-Although during his life he patented over one thousand inventions, there are still some creations that he didn’t necessarily create from scratch, but was recognized for mass producing them.
+Although during his life he patented over 1,000 inventions, he often receives credit for inventions he didn’t necessarily create from scratch but rather took the steps to mass

 There’s no wonder that Thales of Miletus has been named the first of the Seven Sages of Greece.
 Throughout his life, he managed to impose a scientific way of thinking in many areas, from mathematics to philosophy.
 An undisputed scholar, he lived between from 624 to 546 B.C., and made a colossal contribution to mankind’s knowledge.
 In many ways, you could say that Thales

 A new study has found that chewing gum is actually effective at cleaning your mouth of bacteria – but only if the gum is sugar free.
 If the gum has sugar, it actually feeds the bacteria even more.